 AP300 Small Modular Reactor: In May 2023, Westinghouse announced their design for a one-loop, 300 MWe PWR-SMR design.
 The technology is based on the AP1000, a proven pressurized water reactor design that is already operational in the United States and China.
 This means that the AP300 will have mature equipment and components, proven inherent safety systems, and a proven fuel and supply chain.
 The reactor will use Westinghouse's Advanced Doped Pellet Technology (ADOPT), a type of accident-tolerant fuel, and will operate on a four-year refueling cycle.
 The size of the reactor is also small, with the reactor expected to fit within an international soccer field.
 The AP300 SMR will be able to load-follow 15 MWe per minute, produce hydrogen through electrolysis and heat, power desalination plants, and be used in district heating applications.
 Westinghouse submitted their Regulatory Engagement Plan to the Nuclear Regulatory Commission (NRC) in May 2023.
-Additional details are forthcoming.
+The NRC is currently engaged in pre-application activities with Westinghouse regarding a design certification application for the Westinghouse AP300 SMR.
+In February of 2024, Westinghouse Electric Company signed an agreement with Community Nuclear Power, Ltd. (CNP) that sets the stage to deploy the U.K.'s first privately-financed SMR fleet, with the Westinghouse AP300.